 Skip to footer

-Sponsored rider Stephen Bradley has had great success as an event rider, from winning the prestigious Burghley and Kentucky Three-Day events to being placed on the U.S. Olympic and World Equestrian Games teams.
+Renowned Three-Day Eventer Stephen Bradley has had great success as an event rider, from winning the prestigious Burghley and Kentucky Three-Day events to being placed on the U.S. Olympic and World Equestrian Games teams.
 Stephen now travels the country to spread his wealth of knowledge through lessons and clinics, helping riders and horses alike reach their full potential.
-Read below to learn an exercise from Stephen that helps develop one of the most important fundamentals of jumping: straightness.
+Read on to learn two exercises from Stephen that help develop one of the most important fundamentals of jumping: straightness.

 The Training Pyramid